 816/221-1600,1640

-Also located in this historic district is the largest depository of material regarding African-Americans in Missouri, Kansas, Iowa and Oklahoma.
-Founded by dedicated researcher Horace M. Peterson ( namesake of the Visitors Center at the Museums of 18th and Vine), the scope of memorabilia and artifacts includes newspapers, diaries, correspondence, historical documents and photographs.
-This educational resource collects, preserves and makes available information on social, economic, political and cultural contributions of African-Americans.
+KC’s historic district houses the largest depository of material on African-Americans in Missouri, Kansas, Iowa and Oklahoma.
+Horace M. Peterson (namesake of the Visitors Center at the Museums of 18th and Vine) founded the collection.
+Its scope ranges from a rich variety of memorabilia to newspapers, diaries, correspondence, historical documents and photographs.
+A fascinating resource that collects, preserves and makes available information on Black social, economic, political and cultural contributions in the Midwest.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.